OleksandrVasylchuk/OleksandrVasylchuk/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-OleksandrVasylchuk&color=blue)

-👨🏻‍💻 I’m currently studying and I'm learning  JavaScript
+👨🏻‍💻 I’m currently studying and I'm learning  React
 🥅 I am constantly learning new things
 🎸 I love to play the guitar
 🚗 I like to drive a car